rkgIITBh/data-structures.github.io/HTML/avlTree.md

 of a binary tree possesses the balance property.

 We cannot always depend on a nice random input distribution to expect that a BST to preserve balance property.
 As a BST undergoes a series of insertions and deletions, the balance property also gets disturbed.
-Furthtermore, sometimes the initial sequence of insertions may generate a completely skewed BST as shown below.
+Furthermore, sometimes the initial sequence of insertions may generate a completely skewed BST as shown below.
 <p align="center">
     <img src="../images/skewedBST.jpg">
     </p>
 For achieving the worst-case time of <i>O(log n)</i> per operation on a BST, we should restore balance property every time tree becomes unbalanced.
-Tree eventually gets unbalanced as a sequence of insertions and deletions is applied over time.
+A BST may eventually become unbalanced as a sequence of insertions and deletions is applied over time.
 It implies that we need to address the following question.

 - How the balance property be restored after a BST becomes unbalanced due to mutating operations?